SabyASAC/MughlaiCusine/README.md

 <p> Welcome to the Mughlai Cuisine Page </p>

-<h5> CLick the following links to get redirected to the original websites </h5>
+<h5> CLick the following links to get redirected to the websites </h5>

 <a href="https://sabyasac.github.io/Karims/">Karim's</a>